Are you focusing on a vision, a destination you want to reach?

 Both teams have a vision for their organisation, although these are best described as aspirational, lacking clarity to engage and mobilise the organisation’s workforce.

-So, I provided them with a space with materials to create a life-size metaphor of their map-of-the-world, to plot where they are as a team in relation to each other, the markets in which they do business, where they are heading and the challenges they face.
+So, I provided them with space and materials to create a life-size metaphor of their map-of-the-world, to plot where they are as a team in relation to each other, the markets in which they do business, where they are heading and the challenges they face.

 In a state of creative game-play, each of the teams explored metaphors such as tribes, rivers, mountains, forests and walls, each of which represent very real factors that they engage with every day.